motawie0/Emotion-Recognition/README.md

 After training the model, evaluate its performance on the test set.
 The model achieved an accuracy of 85%, demonstrating its effectiveness in classifying emotions from images.

-## Contributing

-Contributions are welcome!
-If you have any ideas or improvements, please feel free to submit a Pull Request.